How the NCMD programme protects personal information

 How can I access information about my child?

-In order to access information about your child and the review of their death, it is best to contact your your local CDOP.
+To access information about your child and the review of their death, it is best to contact your local CDOP.
 You can find contact details for all CDOPs in this list maintained by the Department of Health and Social Care.

 How is the personal information of children who die and significant people in their lives kept safe and secure?